GersonRS/mlflow-kube-poc/README.md

 * [**s3_buckets.tf**](s3_buckets.tf) - Terraform configuration for creating S3 buckets.
 * [**terraform.tf**](terraform.tf) - Terraform configuration file for initializing the project.
 * [**variables.tf**](variables.tf) - Terraform variables file, containing input variables for the project.

+## Troubleshooting
+### Jupyterhub Login:

+If you encounter a login error, specifically an error 500, while attempting to access JupyterHub, follow these steps to resolve the issue:

+1. Access MinIO Storage: In case of a login error, navigate to the MinIO Storage using the provided MinIO URL available in the Terraform output.

+2. Single Sign-On (SSO) Login: Log in to MinIO using the Single Sign-On (SSO) credentials.
+This will establish a session that will allow you to successfully log in to other components.

+3. Return to JupyterHub: After successfully logging in to MinIO, return to the JupyterHub login page.

+4. Refresh the Page: Refresh the JupyterHub page.
+This will complete the login process, and you should now have access to the Jupyter Notebook environment.

+This troubleshooting procedure is specifically designed to address login errors that result in an error 500 when accessing JupyterHub.
+By logging in to MinIO using SSO and refreshing the JupyterHub page, you can resolve the issue and continue with the usage of the Proof of Concept.

+If you continue to experience login issues or encounter other technical difficulties, please refer to the provided documentation, check for any additional error messages, and ensure that you have followed all the prerequisites and setup instructions accurately.

+### Install libs Python

+Sometimes, during the installation of Python libraries in Jupyter Notebook, you may encounter an issue where the kernel does not recognize the appropriate environment.
+To resolve this problem, follow these steps:

+1. Select the Correct Kernel:

+When working with Jupyter Notebook, ensure that you are using the correct kernel corresponding to the specific Python environment you intend to use.
+To do this, follow these steps:

+  * a.
+Click on the "Kernel" option in the Jupyter Notebook toolbar.

+  * b.
+Choose the "Change Kernel" option.

+  * c.
+A dropdown menu will appear showing available kernels.
+Click on the option that corresponds to the name of the notebook you are working on, such as "main.ipynb" for the "main.ipynb" notebook.

+  * d.
+The notebook will now use the selected kernel, ensuring that the required Python libraries are properly recognized and utilized.

+By selecting the appropriate kernel, you can ensure that the Python libraries required for your specific notebook are correctly installed and utilized, mitigating any potential issues related to library compatibility or recognition.

+If you encounter any other issues or difficulties while using the Proof of Concept, refer to this "Troubleshooting" section for solutions to common problems.
+If the problem persists or if you experience unique challenges, consider consulting the provided documentation or seeking assistance from the community.

 ## Contributions
 Contributions are welcome!
 Feel free to create a pull request with improvements, bug fixes, or new features.
 Contributions are what make the open source community an amazing place to learn, inspire, and create.
 Any contribution you make will be greatly appreciated.